Tropical Storm Forming In The Atlantic May Have Sights Set On Florida In Long-Range Forecast

 A tropical disturbance is growing over the Caribbean and is expected to make landfall in Florida this weekend, The National Hurricane Center (NHC) reported.
 Right now referred to as “Potential Tropical Cyclone Nine,” meteorologists anticipate it to gain strength over the next 24 hours and then officially become a tropical storm.

-The system is currently developing a few hundred miles to the east of the Lesser Antilles islands and has its sights set on the Northern Leeward islands, the Virgin Islands, and Puerto Rico before meteorologists believe it will make its way over to Florida.
+The system is currently developing a few hundred miles to the east of the Lesser Antilles islands and has its sights set on the Northern Leeward Islands, the Virgin Islands, and Puerto Rico before meteorologists believe it will make its way over to Florida.
 The threat of flash flooding and mudslides will likely be present in these areas.

 As a result, tropical storm warnings have been issued across much of the Caribbean region.